kggrinch/Site-Manager/README.md

 3. Download and store the provided mysql-connector-java-8.0.24.jar into a folder.
 4. Install the MySQL Server from the MySQL official website.
 Link provided if needed https://dev.mysql.com/downloads/mysql/
 5. Set up a MySQL database server using MySQL Workbench or a preferred management tool.
 (Note: Remember the username and password for the server)
-6. Open Project in IntelliJ
+6. Open Project in IntelliJ:

    IntelliJ Open Project -> Choose the extracted Site-Manager-main folder
-10. Place mysql-connector-java-8.0.24.jar in the projects library.
+7. Place mysql-connector-java-8.0.24.jar in the projects library.

    While in IntelliJ click File -> Project Structure -> Libraries -> + -> Java -> Find and click the saved mysql-connector-java-8.0.24.jar file -> apply -> OK

 11. Update the MySQLConnection class with your server username and password.

     Site-Manager-main -> src -> Sites -> MySQLConnection -> Fill in USER and PASS constant strings with your correct server username and password that you should have remembered in step 5.

-12. If using the IntelliJ community version download the Database plugin.
+14. If using the IntelliJ community version download the Database plugin.

     IntelliJ -> Settings -> Plugins -> Marketplace -> Search and install Database Navigator.
-13. In IntelliJ open Database Navigator -> Click + -> MySQL ->
+16. In IntelliJ open Database Navigator -> Click + -> MySQL ->

        a) Give it any name and a description if you want.
 (Could leave description blank)